Welcome To Glow It Green

 Dilute Tea tree oil in these natural plant oils that are great for the bath!

-Bad Breath.
+Tea Tree Oil for Bad Breath.

 Tea Tree oil’s antibacterial properties are perfect for eliminating the bacteria-causing odor contributing to bad breath.
-Use a food-grade Tea Tree oil and swill it around your mouth diluted in a small glass of water.
-You can also add this oil to coconut oil to oil pull in the morning.
-See this recipe.
+Use food-grade Tea Tree oil and swill it around your mouth diluted in a small glass of water.

-For a good reason: tea tree oil is an ingredient in many natural toothpaste tubes and other dental care products.
+For good reason: tea tree oil is an ingredient in many natural toothpaste tubes and other dental care products.

 Read more on the best natural remedies for curing bad breath!